huangrh/rstarating/README.md

 #### 5.1.
 CMS has improved the LVM and the k-Means clustering in December 2017:

-1. The k-means clustering is converged.
+1. The k-means clustering is converged with multipe iterations using fastclus.
+But this procedure does not guarantee a global minima as seen in the current star rating.
 2. The non-adaptive LVM is replaced with adaptive LVM model, which generates a similar results to those from our true/analytical LVM.

 #### 5.2.
 To replicate the CMS updates released in Dec 2017: